Football clubs with most trophies in the world

 Celtic also reached the 1970 European Cup Final and the 2003 UEFA Cup Final, but lost in both and finished as runners-up.
 Although lost in 2003 UEFA Cup Final to Seville, Celtic’s loyal and sporting behavior earned them Fair Play awards both from UEFA and FIFA.

-Barcelona (Spain - 91 trophies)
+Barcelona (Spain - 98 trophies)

 .
 Be it true or not, the Catalan club, which has symbolized the Catalan culture through the years, is undoubtedly among the greatest football clubs in the world.
 Barcelona’s motto is "Més que un club", which means “more than a club”, and the interesting thing about the club is that unlike many football clubs, it is owned and run by supporters.

 Let’s take a look at their trophies!
-26 LaLiga, 30 Copa del Rey, 13 Supercopa de España, 3 Copa Eva Duarte, and 2 Copa de la Liga trophies.
+26 LaLiga, 31 Copa del Rey, 14 Supercopa de España, 3 Copa Eva Duarte, and 2 Copa de la Liga trophies.
 Barcelona are the only team in the world to have won three successive trophies in two seasons, namely 2008-09 and 2014-15, needless to say that, in 2008-09 season they also won Spanish Super Cup, UEFA Super Cup, and FIFA Club World Cup to become the first Spanish club to win six successive trophies in a year.

-Real Madrid (Spain - 90 trophies)
+Real Madrid (Spain - 100 trophies)

 .
 Real’s brightest record is their successive Champions League wins from 2016 to 2018; indeed, they are the only club that have won three Champions Leagues back to back.

 Benfica (Portugal - 84 trophies)

 , but for sure the most successful one in Portugal, Benfica’s best record in European competitions is winning two European Cups in a row, namely from 1960 to 1962.

-Olympiacos (Greece - 75 trophies)
+Olympiacos (Greece - 108 trophies)

-With 44 Greek Super League, 27 Greek Cup titles and 4 Greek Super Cup titles to their name, Olympiacos are the most decorated club in Greece, and indeed among the football clubs with most trophies in the world.
+With 47 Greek Super League, 28 Greek Cup titles and 4 Greek Super Cup titles to their name, Olympiacos are the most decorated club in Greece, and indeed among the football clubs with most trophies in the world.

 In terms of the number of trophies won, Olympiacos remain unrivalled by far in Greece considering that all other Greek clubs have jointly won a total of 39 league titles.
-Also from 44 league titles they have won in Greek football, 7 have been in a row.
+Also from 47 league titles they have won in Greek football, 7 have been in a row.

 Olympiacos is the only football club in the world to hold the record of winning a series of five or more consecutive championships for five times in their history.
 Being the most popular club in Athens and the most supported one in whole Greece, Olympiacos is also the first Greek club to have won an international title, namely Balkans Cup in 1963.

-Porto (Portugal - 74 trophies)
+Porto (Portugal - 83 trophies)

-The most decorated football club in Portugal after Benfica, Porto have won 28 Primeira Liga titles five of which have been consecutive, 16 Taça de Portugal, 4 Campeonato de Portugal, and 21 Supertaça Cândido de Oliveira.
+have won 30 Primeira Liga titles seven of which have been consecutive, 18 Taça de Portugal, 4 Campeonato de Portugal, and 23 Supertaça Cândido de Oliveira.

-Manchester United (England - 71 trophies)
+Manchester United (England - 68 trophies)

 With Sir Alex Ferguson, Manchester United won 38 trophies including 13 Premier League titles, 5 FA Cups and 2 UEFA Champions Leagues.
 Manchester United also hold a record as the most valuable club in the world in 2019 with their value reaching $3.81 billion.

-Ajax (Netherlands - 70 trophies)
+Ajax (Netherlands - 82 trophies)

 Ajax are also among the four teams in the world to have won three continental trophies and Club World Cup in the same season.
-So, although they rank 12th among the football clubs with most trophies in the world, they are one of the highly-regarded clubs in the world.
+So, although they rank low among the football clubs with most trophies in the world, they are one of the highly-regarded clubs in the world.

 , played in Ajax from 1959 to 1973 and 1981 to 1983 winning three European cups with the club and also managed the club from 1985 to 1988.

-Bayern Munich (Germany - 70 trophies)
+Bayern Munich (Germany - 83 trophies)

-By far, the best and most successful football club in Germany, Bayern Munich have won 29 Bundesliga titles seven of them have been consecutive and are the only German club to have won both Intercontinental Cup and Club World Cup.
-They have also won 3 consecutive European Cups under the captaincy of Franz Beckenbauer from 1974 to 1976 and 17 DFB-Pokals.
+have won 32 Bundesliga titles nine of them have been consecutive and are the only German club to have won both Intercontinental Cup and Club World Cup.
+They have also won 3 consecutive European Cups under the captaincy of Franz Beckenbauer from 1974 to 1976 and 20 DFB-Pokals.

-Their major non-domestic trophies include one UEFA Cup, one European Cup Winners' Cup, one UEFA Super Cup, one FIFA Club World Cup and two Intercontinental Cups.
+Their major non-domestic trophies include one UEFA Cup, one European Cup Winners' Cup, two UEFA Super Cups, two FIFA Club World Cups and two Intercontinental Cups.
 Legends such as

-Juventus (Italy - 63 trophies)
+Juventus (Italy - 71 trophies)

-The most decorated football club, and maybe the most successful one in Italy, Juventus have won 35 Serie A titles eight of which have been consecutive, 13 Coppa Italias and 8 Supercoppa Italianas so far plus that no other team in Italy have ever broken their records till now.
+have won 36 Serie A titles nine of which have been consecutive, 14 Coppa Italias and 9 Supercoppa Italianas so far plus that no other team in Italy have ever broken their records till now.

-Galatasaray (Turkey - 61 trophies)
+Galatasaray (Turkey - 95 trophies)